 The most important qualities in a leader are honesty and fairness.
 There are too many leaders I look up to — I don’t want to mention any names in fear of leaving someone out.

 What are the big transit challenges in your community that your team is solving with innovative mobility projects?

 We just went through our biggest challenge.
-We switched from a fixed route system to an on-demand microtransit project and have attracted nontraditional transit riders.
+We switched from a fixed route system to an on-demand microtransit project that has attracted nontraditional transit riders.
 We chose this new service to help increase efficiency and provide a better quality of public transportation service.

 In your view, what’s the biggest challenge the transportation industry as a whole will have to tackle in the next 2-5 years?

 The biggest challenge for the transportation industry is overcoming the pandemic and regaining the public’s trust in our ability to provide safe transportation.